cs684-umass/proj-group-09/assignment-2/README_2.md

 - **Partitioning Strategy**:
   - **Clients**: 5 simulated organizations.
-  - **Split**: Shuffled dataset before dividing into clients, with each client getting roughly 600 samples.
+  - **Split**: Shuffled dataset before dividing into clients, with each client getting roughly 400 samples after training/test split.
 The initial dataset is balanced with suitable/unsuitable resumes, so iid data.
   - **Motivation**: Since there are few big organizations with many resumes, used a small number of clients.
 Each client company would have many more resumes since the data would be concentrated.

 - **Why IID?**